pablofernandezcom/minimario/README.md

 Mario & Object Physics
 ========

-I have published a mini python game that deals with gravity and collision physics, as well as moving targets.<br>
+I have published a mini python game that deals with gravity, collision physics, vectors, and object classes.<br>
 This takes advantage of Processing, a flexible software sketchbook: https://processing.org/ -Pablo Fernandez